Casperrules/Computer-Vision/handwritten character recognition/README.md

 ### The final implimentation:
 We pass the croped images to the network and print out the most probable class for the image We store the images temperorily in a temp folder in a .jpg format.
 The network needs to be fed images of the same format.
+The folder also consists of a pdf describing the codes and output for the sample input